asminpaudel141/java-100program/README.md

 # 110.Write a Java program to implement polymorphism
 # 111.Write a Java program to implement polymorphism
 # 112.Write a Java program to implement polymorphism
+# 113.Write a Java program to implement polymorphism